 If you only post on LinkedIn when you want to brag about all the success you're having, your network will quickly learn to tune you out.
 Being willing to be open and honest about the next time you lose a client or make a mistake might seem like the last thing you should do if you're looking to attract new prospects.
 But it's actually quite the opposite.
 We're all human and we've all made our share of mistakes.
 Being willing to be open and vulnerable makes it much easier to relate to you as a person than if you're just constantly bragging about how amazing your life is!

 And to this point, don't be afraid to ask for help!
-If you're being consistent with many of the steps mentioned above (being friendly, reciprocating, doing favours where and when you can) — your network will be more than happy to help you out the next time you need a hand.
-It can be be hard for all of us to talk about needing help — especially on a social media sit like LinkedIn.
+If you're being consistent with many of the steps mentioned above (being friendly, reciprocating, doing favors where and when you can) — your network will be more than happy to help you out the next time you need a hand.
+It can be hard for all of us to talk about needing help — especially on a social media site like LinkedIn.
 But people appreciate professionals who are in touch with their human side.
 Be authentic with where you're at and what you're going through and your network will be more than willing to meet you halfway!

 The past few years have been interesting and as a result, a lot of people are only too willing to share their personal feelings about sensitive topics on social media.
 While this is fine for more personal social media networks, it's really not the right venue for a professional setting like LinkedIn.
 All it takes is one share, like, or comment that goes against a prospect's personal beliefs, and you’re out the door before you even ring the bell!
-We're not saying you shouldn't have your own beliefs, we're simply suggesting it might be safer strategy to avoid wading into controversial topics that could potentially alienate prospective clients.
+We're not saying you shouldn't have your own beliefs, we're simply suggesting it might be a safer strategy to avoid wading into controversial topics that might alienate prospective clients.

 Have you ever decided not to shop on a website or use a service because the interface was so clunky and hard to navigate?
 Why should it be any different for clients and freelancers?
 Platforms like Xolo Go make it easy for you to draft and send over a project agreement to your client so you can spend less time and energy getting to Yes!